-A quick look at KenPom, confirms my eye-test of contrasting offensive styles:
+A quick look at KenPom, confirms my eye test of contrasting offensive styles:

-Albany's offense only takes 26.4 percent of their field goal attempts from beyond the arc, 327/351 in the NCAA.
+The Albany Great Danes offense only takes 26.4 percent of their field goal attempts from beyond the arc, 327/351 in the NCAA.

 The Division I average is 32.9 percent, so each team has a very different offensive game plan.

 The Mount plays at the 31st fastest pace in all Division I, at 70.1 possessions per game.
 Conversely, the Great Danes play at one of the slowest at 63.2 possessions per game, good for 313st in the NCAA.

 Albany seldom sent the Pittsburgh Panthers to the line when I saw them a few months ago.
 The Division I average of free throw attempts vs. field goals attempts is 40.6 percent.
 The Great Danes are in the top-5 in that category, limiting opponents to just 29.2 percent.